JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 In my rush to hit the leaderboard I introduced a really stupid logic bug, my original |REPL| code was ``mod //= 3 - 2``.
 Clearly this won’t work as it is simply dividing ``mod`` by 1.
-I’d be number one on the leaderboard for idiocy with a bug that foolish, but luckily I’m too stoopid to find it.
+I might be number one on the leaderboard for idiocy with a bug that foolish, but luckily I’m too stoopid to find it to check.
 I’m admitting this in the open to remind myself to think a little more in the following days.

 .. _day-two-label: